NynaSunner/NynaSunner.github.io/shrines/homestuck/cs-info.md

 - Lower half:
     - Lean more towards Derse.
     - Tend to have symbolisms that are more real and material.

+### Most common Classes and Aspects

+The most common classes are the ones in the commoner archetype, while the ones in the noble archetype are the rarest ones.
+Out of the commoner classes, though, Knight and Rogue are more common, with Knight being the most common.
+Prince and Bard are the rarest Classes with Bard being the rarest by far.

+For the Aspects it's harder to determine how common they are.
+Heart is definitely the most common, followed by Blood; while Doom is the rarest.

+Knight of Heart is, indeed, the most common Classpect.

+### Common misconceptions

+- It's commonly said that "Space is art and Time is music".
+This makes no sense since music is art so it'd belong to Space.
+This all stems from Dave making music and Aradia using music boxes (but Dave specifically makes mixes, highlighting the repetition aspect of Time, and Aradia's music boxes highlight the mechanical aspect), and from wrongfully equating creativity to art.

 ### Overlapping Classpect